brownbelt/CrunchRAT2/README.md

 # CrunchRAT

+### Database Setup
+1. From within the `listener` directory, run `sqlite3 rat.db < setup/database_setup.sql`.
+This will create all necessary sqlite tables.

 ### Listener Setup
 1. From within the `listener` directory, run `pip3 install -r requirements`.
 This will install all necessary Python libraries.